Frequently Asked Questions

 Who decides on the size of the work group?

-The size of the work group is determined by negotiation between the employer and employees, to ensure all workers are represented.
+The size of the work group is determined by negotiation and agreement between the employer and the workers who are proposed to form the work group to ensure all workers are appropriately represented.

 Work groups can be negotiated and agreed between one or more PCBUs and their workers, depending on the circumstances: